spark148/new_glmdr/README.md

 ## Description:

-1. glmdr_main: main function of the research.
+1. glmdr_main.R: main function of the research.
 We import/fit/process the data here.
-2. my_inference: revised inference() function.
+2. my_inference.R: revised inference() function.
 Currently only support for the logistic regression case (including Bradley-Terry model).
+3. inference_diff.R: to better compare the inference function between original and current one.
+In the history tab, we can see where the changes happened in the unifed/split view.

 ## Order to run: